hackdaymanifesto/site/index.markdown

 Are the rooms going to be available to non-attendees?
 Work out whether you are running a secure site and whether people need to bring photo ID; if so, tell them when they sign up and remind them close to the event date.
 For some people, showing photo ID may be a deal breaker.
+Not everyone will have 'Government issued ID', either.

+Providing proof of address is, increasingly troublesome.

 ## Overnight Events